 Slovenia has a long industrial tradition in processing basic chemicals in a variety of products.
 This line of business demands complex processing technologies and substantial investment to keep abreast of competitors.
 Flexibility and ability to provide customers with the right product on short notice are the qualities that make the difference.
 Renowned domestic and foreign companies in the chemicals sector specialise in the production of paints, varnishes, coatings, synthetic fibres and other chemical products.
 Household names are Helios, Color, Jub, Cinkarna, Julon (Gruppo Bonazzi) and Henkel, Sava Tires, wholly owned by the Goodyear Dunlop Tires Europe, is the only tyre manufacturer in Slovenia and it makes tyres for Sava and for other Goodyear mid and premium brands highly appreciated by motorists in central and south-eastern Europe, as well as further east.

 Considerable spending on medicines, high standard of healthcare and general health awareness will continue to drive demand for innovative treatments making Slovenia attractive as a destination for pharmaceuticals.
 Pharmaceutical cost-containment measures will hardly affect Slovenian pharmaceutical spending expected to rise even though there will be less funding available for public sector expenditure on healthcare.
 Lek (Sandoz Group) and Krka remain the top performers of the pharmaceuticals industry.
-With the combined nearly 8,000-strong staff they are the leading producers of generic drugs in the region and ready to cope with further cost-containment measures in the healthcare sector if the economic recovery proves more difficult and protracted than originally anticipated.
+With the combined more than 8,000-strong staff they are the leading producers of generic drugs in the region and ready to cope with further cost-containment measures in the healthcare sector if the economic recovery proves more difficult and protracted than originally anticipated.

 Leading domestic and foreign-owned companies